INFO-526-S24/project-final-DataDazzlers/README.md

 INTRODUCTION:

-The primary goal of the project is to develop a user-friendly, interactive dashboard that provides the user detailed insights into the frequency, severity, and causes of traffic accidents in Tucson.
+The focus of this project is to develop a user-friendly, interactive dashboard that provides the user detailed insights into the frequency, severity, and causes of traffic accidents in Tucson.

 DATA SET: